krisu5/userstyles/Imgur - Minimal Design for non-Imgurians/README.md

 ## Changelog

+- *2020-09-15:* Tweaked image / video sizes, image modals are now scaled to 99% of browser viewport
 - *2020-07-27:* Blocks updated
 - *2020-07-17:* Upload button at frontpage is now responsive
 - *2020-07-12:* Added "Imgur Emerald" box on the frontpage to blocks